FORMS: Kickoff Forms

 Click the Add New Choice button to add additional Choice Sub Blocks.

-In practice, "Choice Block" will be the title of the field, and the Choice Sub Blocks will represent what you can choose from the dropdown menu.
+In practice, "Choice Block" will be the title of the field, and the Choice options will represent what you can choose from the dropdown menu.

-TIP: You can give Contacts the ability to schedule Appointments with specific Appointment Types in each Choice Sub Block.
+TIP: You can give Contacts the ability to schedule Appointments with specific Appointment Types in each Choice option.
 In order for this option to appear, you will need to add an Appointment Block to the list of Forms Blocks first.

 Appointment Block: How can the Contact book an Appointment while signing up?